JaimeHyland/family_shopping_list_v1/README.md

 - Products should be divided into categories and default sources (e.g. shops) and the shopping list should eventually be filterable using those categories and defaults. (not yet implemented)
 - Both adults and children should be able to cancel items from the shopping list amd to mark items as bought.
 - There should be some mechanism to control which edits should take priority when more than one person at a time is editing the data.
 I have experimented (so far unsuccessfully) with Django.channels and WebSockets to implement a listening system that notifies users when another user has updated a field in any records they currently have loaded onto their UI. (not yet implemented)
 - There should be no mechanism for outsiders to register to use the app.
-The superuser should the only person(s) able to add or delete a user from the app.
-This situation might change in the future, if other families become interested in using the app, but for the moment the MVP works fine with users being added and managed by the superuser by hand.
+The superuser should be the only person(s) able to add or delete a user from the app.
+This situation might change in the future, if other families become interested in using the app, but for the moment the MVP works fine with users being added and managed manually by the superuser.
 - Anyone not logged in or stumbling on the site accidentally (or maliciously!!) should see a page asking them to log in.
 If they can't log in, then the simply don't get to see the shopping list.

 <!-- TOC --><a name="system-design"></a>